pivotal/docs-tap/tanzu-build-service/install-tbs.md

      * Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`
      * Dockerhub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`
      * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`
    - `KP-DEFAULT-REPO-USERNAME` is the name of the user who can write to `KP-DEFAULT-REPO`.
-You can `docker push` to this location with this credential.
+You can write to this location with this credential.
      * For Google Cloud Registry, use `kp_default_repository_username: _json_key`
    - `KP-DEFAULT-REPO-PASSWORD` is the password for the user that can write to `KP-DEFAULT-REPO`.
-You can `docker push` to this location with this credential.
+You can write to this location with this credential.
 This credential can also be configured by using a Secret reference.
 For more information, see [Installation using Secret References for registry credentials](#install-secret-refs) for details.
      * For Google Cloud Registry, use the contents of the service account json file.
    - `TANZUNET-USERNAME` and `TANZUNET-PASSWORD` are the email address and password that you use to log in to VMware Tanzu Network.
 Your VMware Tanzu Network credentials enable you to configure the dependencies updater.
 This resource accesses and installs the build dependencies (buildpacks and stacks) Tanzu Build Service needs on your cluster.
 It can also optionally keep these dependencies up to date as new versions are released on VMware Tanzu Network.
 This credential can also be configured by using a Secret reference.
 See [Installation using Secret References for registry credentials](#install-secret-refs) for details.
    - `DESCRIPTOR-NAME` is the name of the descriptor to import.
 For more information about which descriptor to choose for your workload and use case, see [Descriptors](descriptors.html).
 Available options are: